Aurum-Vale/opaque-over-tls/README.md

 IMPORTANT: if the `OpaqueCipherSuite` struct in `lib.rs` is changed (to use a different KSF for example), the server setup will no longer be valid and the whole `credentials` folder will be regenerated.

 Once connected, the client can register any number of users, and login as any of them.
 Once logged in, a user can send any text message, that will be echoed in reverse by the server; those messages are encrypted by the OPAQUE session key.
+The client can terminate the connection by sending `quit`.
+The server runs in an endless loop and may be terminated with Ctrl+C instead.

 The benchmark program acts separately as both a client and a server, without a TCP stack in the middle, to measure the size of the messages exchanged and the time it took to process messages.

+The `benchmark` folder includes previously observed measurements.